InCountry logo

 4. Select the appropriate hash function.

-The selected hash function will be applied to the current PROTECTED field.
+The selected hash function will be applied to the current protected field.

 Supported field types and their hash functions